Skip to content Skip to footer

 Cost Of Living

-The cost of living in Noumea is relatively high compared to many other cities, mainly due to its remote location and reliance on imports for goods.
-However, the quality of life, beautiful surroundings, and access to recreational activities make it a desirable place to live.
+The cost of living in Noumea is relatively high compared to many other cities, mainly due to its island location.
+Expenses such as accommodation, dining out, and imported goods can be more expensive.
+However, the high standard of living and quality of amenities often justify the costs.

 Other